Mesothelioma Treatment

 Find Your Doctor

 Alternative treatments are also available for patients with mesothelioma.
-They are not a substitute for standard mesothelioma treatments but may ease physical symptoms or stress.
+They are not a substitute for standard treatments but may lessen symptoms and stress.

 • Changes to diet